rbouckaert/starbeast3/workshop/README.md

+---
+author: Jordan Douglas
+level: Intermediate
+title: StarBeast3 tutorial
+subtitle: Multispecies coalescent divergence dating with fossil leaves
+beastversion: 2.7.6
+---

-# StarBeast3: multispecies divergence dating with fossil leaves
+# StarBeast3 tutorial: Multispecies coalescent divergence dating with fossil leaves
-30 November 2023 | Jordan Douglas

 In this tutorial, we will explore primate multilocus genomic data using a multispecies coalescent model.
 We will demonstrate how to perform this analysis using StarBeast3 and how the model can be visualised and interpreted.